ViennaTools/ViennaPS/README.md

 For full documentation, visit [ViennaPS Documentation](https://viennatools.github.io/ViennaPS/).

+## Citation

+If you use ViennaPS, please cite the following paper:

+T. Reiter and L. Filipovic, [ViennaPS: A flexible framework for semiconductor process simulation](https://doi.org/10.1016/j.softx.2025.102453), *SoftwareX*, **32**, 102453 (2025).

 ## Releases

 > [!NOTE]
-> ViennaPS is under heavy development and improved daily.
+> ViennaPS is under active development.
 If you do have suggestions or find bugs, please let us know!

 Releases are tagged on the master branch and available in the [releases section](https://github.com/ViennaTools/ViennaPS/releases).